James-VT/MS1_Handleigh_Hall/README.md

     * The boxes of text on each page allow users to learn the information they need.
 They also allow to site owners to provide a mix of text and images to communicate what Handleigh Hall is and answer the most commonly-sought bits of information by a visitor.

 * ### Footer -
-    * Conforming to convention, the footer contains some of the most basic information - social media links, the charity number, and the contact details.
+    * Conforming to convention, the footer contains some of the most basic information - social media links, the charity number, how a visitor can contribute and the contact details.
 These last in particular are important for the user to have another means of contacting Handleigh Hall Trust other than the contact form, and also for knowing where Handleigh Hall is.
 Presenting the information here also allows the site owners to answer some very commonly-asked questions - namely, the address, phone number and email address - automatically.

 User story number achieved by this feature | Goal  | How was this achieved? | User or site owner goal? | Evidence
 ----- | ---------------------- | ------------------- | -------- | -----